rafayaar/AI-based-Fitness-App-using-CNN/README.md

 ## Objectives:
 - algorithm Development using Python
 - exploring CNN
+- Converting model into tensorflow lite(tflite) such that I can be integrated with Flutter App
 - development and efficient working of mobile app using Flutter

 ## Nature of End Product: